-Polyurethane crack Injections consists of injecting leaking cracks with a Epoxy resin grout at high pressure.
-This type of repair is most successful on solid poured concrete walls or suspended concrete slabs.
-Polyurethane injections are commonly conducted in underground parking garages, water treatment plants, basement foundation walls, structural walls, concrete tunnels, elevator shafts, concrete vaults and concrete pools.
-This method of leak repair is the least expensive.
-Polyurethane Injection provides a permanent seal when properly injected into a crack.
+Polyurethane crack Injection consists of injecting leaking cracks with an epoxy resin at high pressure.
+This type of repair is most successful on cast-in-place concrete walls and suspended slabs.
+Polyurethane injections are commonly conducted in underground parking garages, water treatment plants, basement foundation walls, structural walls, concrete tunnels, elevator shafts, concrete utility vaults and concrete pools.
+This method of leak repair is the least expensive repair method while providing a permanent seal when properly injected into a crack.

-There are two types of polyurethane grout are typically used, hydrophobic and hydrophilic.
-Hydrophobic grout repels, has high expansion and cures rigid.
-Hydrophilic absorbs water, has lower expansion and cures to a flexible foam.
-Both styles require an actively leaking crack as they are water activated.
+There are two types of polyurethane grouts that are typically used, hydrophobic and hydrophilic.
+Hydrophobic grout repels, has high expansion, and cures rigid.
+Hydrophilic grout absorbs water, has lower expansion, and cures to a flexible foam.
+Both types require an actively leaking crack as they become activated by water.

 TYPES OF INJECTION RESINS

 Fast Foaming Injection Resin:

 A solvent free, low viscosity, polyurethane based elastomeric resin.